Autodesk-Forge/design.automation-.net-basic-sample/README.md

 This is the simplest C# client that uses the predefined PlotToPDF activity of AutoCAD Design Automation .
 It is the sample for the tutorial of design automation API.

+## Industry background
+To batch convert DWG to PDF by web services, instead of plugin of local AutoCAD.

 ## Thumbnail
 ![thumbnail](/thumbnail.png)